FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 ```
 {: codeblock}

-7. Return to the guestbook in the browser, refresh the page, and submit a new entry.
+7. **Kindly take the screenshot of the topology showing "redis-master,redis slave and analyzer microservices" for the final assignment**.
+Return to the guestbook in the browser, refresh the page, and submit a new entry.
 You should see your entry appear along with a tone analysis.

+8. **Kindly take the screenshot of the entries to the guestbook and have their tone analyzed.
+Some simple sentences will not have a tone detected.
+Ensure that you submit something complex enough so that its tone is detected.**

 # Autoscale guestbook
 Now that guestbook is successfully up and running, let's set up a horizontal pod autoscaler (HPA) so that it can handle any load that comes its way.
 Make sure to keep the guestbook open in a browser tab so that it continues to make requests and consume resources so that it can be successfully autoscaled.